 While Congress has tried to pass meaningful medical liability reform in recent years, many states have successfully lowered their medical costs and increased the availability of care by passing medical liability reforms.

 California was a pioneer when in 1975 it passed the Medical Injury Compensation Reform Act (MICRA), which placed a $250,000 cap on non-economic damages in medical malpractice lawsuits and limits on attorney contingency fees.
 Since its passage, claims in California are settled in one-third less time than in states without caps on non-economic damages.
-The law has been so successful that plaintiffs’ lawyers are threatening to run a ballot initiative that would obliterate the caps.
+The trial bar unsuccessfully attempted to pass a ballot initiative to remove the caps in 2014.

-Many states have passed reforms modeled after MICRA, perhaps most notably Texas.
-Facing an extreme shortage of physicians and medical facilities and soaring medical liability costs, Governor Rick Perry signed into law sweeping medical liability reforms in 2003 that placed a $250,000 limit on non-economic damages against doctors and healthcare providers and an overall cap of $500,000 against healthcare facilities.
-Since Texas passed the reforms, lawsuits against hospitals have decreased by more than two-thirds, and the state added more than 80 practicing obstetricians in one year.
+Many states have passed reforms modeled after MICRA with excellent results.
+For example, when Texas was facing an extreme shortage of physicians, medical facilities, and soaring medical liability costs, it enacted sweeping medical liability reforms that placed a $250,000 limit on non-economic damages against doctors and healthcare providers and an overall cap of $500,000 against healthcare facilities.
+Since Texas passed their reforms, lawsuits against hospitals have decreased by more than two-thirds, and the state added more than 80 practicing obstetricians in one year.